-If Jember has its Jember Fashion Carnaval (JFC).
+If Jember has Jember Fashion Carnaval (JFC).
 Its neighbor, Banyuwangi, doesn’t want to miss out on any single fun.
 It was back then in 2011.
 When the local government decided to organize a rival event to the internationally famous JFC.
 The government named it Banyuwangi Ethno Carnival (BEC).
-This year, it will be held on July 25th.
+This year, it will be held on November 6th.

-To differentiate itself from other carnivals in the country.
+To distinguish itself from other carnivals in the country.
 Banyuwangi Ethno Carnival emphasizes local identity more.
 Instead of assimilating foreign culture on its parade as many other carnivals do.
-Luckily, the small town has a distinct culture compared to the rest of Java.
+Banyuwangi has a distinct culture compared to the rest of Java.

-They have more than enough material to present.
-It needed 10 stages alone in 2018.
-To introduce Gandrung dance, Puter Kayun ritual, oncor-oncoran, osing music.
-And various other Banyuwangi unique cultural elements.
+They have more than enough to present.
+It even needs 10 stages alone in 2018.
+Gandrung dance, Puter Kayun ritual, oncor-oncoran, osing music are among of entertaining shows to watch.

 Banyuwangi Ethno Carnival Highlight

-The Muncar district is the largest fishing district in Indonesia.
-Hundreds of fishing boats harbor its shoreline.
-And Muncar fish market is also the largest fish market in all Java.
-Muncar holds such significant importance for Banyuwangi, economically, and culturally.
+Muncar district is the largest fishing district in Indonesia.
+Hundreds of fishing boats docking on its shoreline.
+And Muncar fish market is also the largest fish market on the entire Java island.
+Undeniably the district holds such a significant part for Banyuwangi, economically, and culturally.

-Hence this year, Muncar will be the main theme for Banyuwangi Ethno Carnival 2019.
+Hence in 2019, Muncar is the main theme for Banyuwangi Ethno Carnival.
 Expect Muncar’s cultural identity to appear in dances, fashion designs, and music.
 Along with other forms of arts performance during Banyuwangi Ethno Carnival.

 Fashion Show Culture Element

 The luxurious costumes at Banyuwangi Ethno Carnival aren’t just costumes.
-Notice that every costume carry cultural meaning.
-Last years “Puter Kayun” theme is about the ritual.
+Notice that every costume carries cultural meaning.
+Last year’s “Puter Kayun” theme is about a ritual.
 Where villagers ride dokar, the Javanese carriages.
-Heading toward Watu Dodol beach for every tenth month of the lunar year.
+Heading toward Watu Dodol beach every tenth month of the lunar year.

 Inspired by the ritual, the costume parade during Banyuwangi Ethno Carnival last year.
-Incorporates sea, carriages, and horses on their designs.
+Includes sea, carriages, and horses on their designs.
 Considering Muncar is the 2019 theme.
-Petik Laut ceremony could take the role Puter Kayun had last year.
+Petik Laut’s ceremony could take the role Puter Kayun had last year.